lgi-devs/lgi/docs/gtk.md

 the first return value, so that typical `assert(builder:add_from_file(filename))` can be used.

-- `objects` attribute provides direct access to loaded objects by their identifier, so that instead of `builder:get_object('id')` it is possible to use `builder.objects.id`
+A new `objects` attribute provides direct access to loaded objects by their identifier, so that instead of `builder:get_object('id')` it is possible to use `builder.objects.id`

-See `samples/gtkbuilder.lua` in the Lgi source distribution for typical `Gtk.Builder` usage.
+See `samples/gtkbuilder.lua` for typical `Gtk.Builder` usage.